rjdirisio/pyvibdmc/docs/getting_started.rst

         # Starting Structure
         # Equilibrium geometry of water in *atomic units*, then blown up by 1.01 to not start at the bottom of the potential.
+        # Can also feed in an entire ensemble of walkers.
         water_coord = np.array([[1.81005599,  0.        ,  0.        ],
                                [-0.45344658,  1.75233806,  0.        ],
                                [ 0.        ,  0.        ,  0.        ]]) * 1.01